-The park includes several pods each intended to develop specific skills for all children including:
+The park includes several pods each intended to develop specific skills for all people including:

 The Adventure Hill has been designed for thrills.
 This pod helps develop core and upper body strength, hand-eye coordination, confidence, gross motor development, and a healthy sense of competition among its users.

 The park is 140,000 square feet of outdoor fun for children of all abilities!

 The park now features the all new Nyle Maxwell Family of Dealerships Speedway, a new Nolan Ryan Foundation Train Pod, an all-new Adventure Hill, an all-new Nature Pod featuring a Seton/Ascension all abilities Tree House, a zip line and Mason’s Monkey Ranch Nature free play area.

 We’ve also expanded the Village Pod Section of the park featuring a Baker Realty Building, a new drive-thru Chick-Fil-A restaurant and a car wash with misters called Missy’s Car Wash and a new Hester’s Automotive Bike Parking Area.
 Additionally, the Swing Pod section of the park now includes additional all ability swings.
 Finally, the Rock Band Pod area sponsored by Smiles for Sammy, has expanded and a new restroom facility, additional parking for cars and busses and a new Picnic Grove has also been added.